Ollama-Agent-Roll-Cage/agentChef/README.md

 Built on top of local Ollama models, Agent Chef enables researchers and developers to work with conversation data efficiently without requiring external API access.

-## Features

-- **Multi-source Research Pipeline**: Extract content from ArXiv papers, web searches, and GitHub repositories
-- **Conversation Generation**: Create realistic and varied conversations from research papers and other content
-- **Dataset Expansion**: Paraphrase and expand datasets with controlled variations
-- **NLP Hedging**: Generate nuanced responses with appropriate levels of confidence
-- **Data Analysis**: Query and analyze datasets using natural language with PandasQueryEngine integration
-- **Dataset Cleaning**: Identify and fix quality issues in expanded conversation datasets
-- **Easy-to-use UI**: Simple graphical interface for managing the entire workflow

 ## Installation

 ### Prerequisites